 The Council developed an internal Climate Change Risk Reference Group, which held an inaugural meeting in August 2021.
 The purpose of the group is to support the Council’s climate change response.

 The Assurance, Risk and Finance Committee endorsed a recommendation from the group to categorise the climate change risk into four themes.
 The objective is to articulate specific climate change risks to drive clear treatments.
-Read the full risk report here.
+Read the full risk report here(PDF, 928KB).

 Council’s statutory obligations